AnneliesJaspers/anneliesjaspers.github.io/index.md

 ## Hi!
 I am Annelies.

+I am a mathematician passionate about analytics and travel.
+I will write about my adventures (in my two passions) here.
+Coming soon!

+### About me professionally

 In 2017, I finished my PhD in Mathematics at the University of Leuven in Belgium and the university of Copenhagen in Denmark.
 I specialised in Algebraic Geometry and you can find my PhD thesis [here](https://arxiv.org/pdf/1706.07086.pdf).

 After my PhD, I started as a consultant at [Addestino Innovation Managent](https://www.addestino.be/) in Belgium.
 Addestino is a boutique management consulting firm focused on innovation and projects for a company's IT department or CIO.
 I for example advised a governmental institution about innovating by developing an app.